michal-h21/luavlna/README.md

 # Introduction

-This is a small package for plain luaTeX and luaLaTeX.
+`Luavlna` is a small package for plain LuaTeX and LuaLaTeX.
 In some languages, like Czech or Polish, there should be no single letter words at the line end, according to the typographical norms.
-There exists some external commands (like `vlna`) or packages (`encxvlna` for encTeX, `xevlna` for XeTeX, `impnattypo` for luaLaTeX).
+There exists some external commands (like `vlna`) or packages (`encxvlna` for encTeX, `xevlna` for XeTeX, `impnattypo` for LuaLaTeX).

 Other feature of this package is including of non-breakable space after initials, like in personal names, after or before academic degrees